 Planning to play sports?
 BU has many options for athletes.
 See them all and learn more about life at BU on the Student Life page.

 |Overall Acceptance Rate||19%|

 |Early Decision Acceptance Rate||33%|

-Let's take a closer look at each of these factors to get a better sense of what BU offers and if it might be a good fit for you.
+Let's take a look at these areas to get a better view of what BU offers and if the school could be the right college for you.

-Out of all the first-year, full-time undergrads who start at BU, around 92% return for their sophomore year.
-Around 89% of students who started at BU earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+About 94% of students who start at BU return for their second year of college.
+89% of BU undergrads graduate within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Recent BU grads have an average starting salary of $58,521 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent BU grads is $60,317 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

-In 2020, students graduated with an average of $43,486 in student loans for each student with debt.
+The average student debt for graduates in the class of 2022 was around $40,944 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Boston University seems like a school you want to apply to, click the heart button to save it to your college list.